babydreamsy94/STREAM-SUITE/README.md

 ### True Retention

-Stream Suite 4.0 calculates retention through attendee overlap.
+StreamFolk 4.0 calculates retention through attendee overlap.

 Instead of comparing only attendance totals, it compares the actual eligible attendees from one stream or reporting period with the people who returned during the next one.